vishwasnavadak/blog/_posts/2019-12-15-serverless-deployment-using-serverless-framework-github-actions.markdown

 - Github Actions are not only meant to be CI/CD.
 They are capable of automating Code Reviews, PR Merges, etc. A complete list of open-sourced Github Actions can be found in [their marketplace](https://github.com/marketplace?type=actions).

 - Github Action is free and unlimited for public repositories.
 But has a limit of 2000 minutes of runtime per minute for Private Repositories.

+Sample project with Github Action setup can be found in my [github repository](https://github.com/vishwasnavadak/serverless-sample).